boazdavid/llama-stack-examples/README.md

 ### Quick Start: Docker

-For convenient, quick invocation, you run the app using [Docker](https://www.docker.com/).
+For convenient, quick invocation, you can run the app using [Docker](https://www.docker.com/).

 > [!WARNING]
 > At this time, we only recommend this approach if you are working on a Linux system with an AMD64-compatible processor.
 Also, if you are a Podman user, this quick start method uses `docker compose` and `podman compose` doesn't appear to be sufficiently compatible to use as a replacement.